stephengaito/ti/README.rst

 - A `c|change` (task) function to automatically stop the previous task and start a new one.

+- Fix the edit function

+- Fix the log function to only report whole seconds

 Everything else is the same as:

 =================================